hatidenandqiangge/km3sim/README.md

 How To Install
 ==============

-Install Geant4.10 (compiled with gdml support) in a directory of your choice.
+Install Geant4.10 in a directory of your choice.

 Run cmake in a separate build dir (recommended):